 3. Document Everything and File it for Easy Access.

 The PCI DSS audit will require more data than what you obtain from your network diagram, including document event logs, a list of your organization’s service providers, system changes and updates, and vulnerability scans.
 You don’t want to have to go through a classic fire drill scenario to gather these documents when it is time for the official audit with your QSA team.

 Perhaps most importantly, prepare for your upcoming audit by carefully choosing the best QSA for your organization.
-Search for an auditing firm that features a strong client focus and a reputation for transparency.
+Search for an auditing firm that has a strong client-focus and a reputation for transparency.
 The right auditing team can come in and help you move smoothly through the PCI DSS auditing process.
 Your QSAs can also help you iron out any unanticipated wrinkles and get you on track to compliance.

-Contact I.S.
-Partners, LLC by sending us a message or calling us at 215-675-1400 so our QSA specialists can offer you additional PCI DSS audit preparation tips and let you know all the ways we are ready to help.
+Contact the AWA division of I.S.
+Partners so our QSA specialists can offer you additional PCI DSS audit preparation tips and let you know all the ways we are ready to help.

 Related article: Do You Know Your PCI Compliance Level?